-- 1. They may pursue middle school only licensure by completing a Liberal Studies program with two areas of concentration and two areas of non-concentration, by completing the middle school education courses (EDUC 442 and 452) and by choosing EDUC 405 for student teaching.
-They complete practica at the middle school level in the selected areas of concentration. - 2.
-They may add middle grades (6-8) endorsement to the elementary education licensure (pre-K-6) by completing all Liberal Studies and Education requirements for elementary licensure and adding specified courses in two subject concentrations as well as two middle school education courses, EDUC 442 and 452.
+1. They may pursue middle school only licensure by completing a Liberal Studies program with two areas of concentration and two areas of non-concentration, by completing the middle school education

+- 2. They may add middle grades (6-8) endorsement to the elementary education licensure (pre-K-6) by completing all Liberal Studies and Education requirements for elementary licensure and adding specified courses in two subject concentrations as well as two middle school education courses, EDUC 442 and 452.
 These students should select EDUC 401 for student teaching.
 They complete one practica at the primary level and one at the middle school level. - 3.
 If they wish to teach a single subject, they may major in that subject and seek 6-12 endorsement in it.
 (See below.)
 They complete one practica at the middle level and one at the secondary level.